Create a Survey in less than 60 seconds!

 20 Super-Useful Tips to Manage Remote Customer Service Team

-Remote working is definitely in vogue now but having to manage a remote customer service team comes with its challenges.
-Proper communication channels will help track the progress of each of the employees in the customer service department.
-For managing a remote customer service team well, you need to be able to anticipate the challenges in advance and come up with a playbook that can be a reference guide in this situation.
-Here are 20 tips using which you can manage your remote customer service effectively.
+To manage a remote customer service team well, you need to be able to anticipate the challenges in advance and come up with a playbook that can be a reference guide in this situation.

 1. Make them feel a part of the team

-One of the biggest challenges working remotely is the isolation that it brings.
+One of the biggest challenges of working remotely is the isolation that it brings.
 People are social animals, and if we don’t get to interact with others on a personal basis, then it will show in the way we work.
 Socializing is important to us as human beings.
 It can take a significant hit on one’s psychology if that doesn’t happen regularly.

-When you are managing a remote team, ensure that there is ample interaction with everyone so that they don’t feel left out.
-Ask everybody how they are doing and normalize opening up to each other.
 Be aware of the perils of the lack of social interaction and try everything within your means to get people to interact with each other.
-If possible, allocate one manager to a set of employees to whom they can share anything, like a buddy system.
+If possible, allocate one manager to a set of employees with whom they can share anything, like a buddy system.

 2. Team values

 Remind the remote customer support team continually of the values that you stand for.
 Shared values can do immense good for one’s mental health.
-When working from home, it can be impossible to share things and ask for feedback as and when you please, because the customer might be waiting.
-At times like these, you need to respond to customers based on the company values that you’ve been taught.
-It will help you keep a business mindset and remind you of what is right.
+When working from home, it can be impossible to share things and ask for feedback as and when you please.
+Why?
+Because the customer might be waiting.

 3. Use collaboration tools